MauroLuzzatto/explainy/README.md

 ## Features
 - Algorithms for inspecting black-box machine learning models
-- Support for the machine learning frameworks `sklearn` and `xgboost`
+- Support for the machine learning frameworks `scikit-learn` and `xgboost`

 ### Other Machine Learning Explainability libraries to watch
 - [shap](https://github.com/slundberg/shap): A game theoretic approach to explain the output of any machine learning model